User65k/flash_rust_ws/README.md

   - [ ] only https ?
   - [ ] lets encrypt build in ?
   - [x] avoid BEAST and CRIME
+  - [x] only follow symlinks if told so
 - [ ] SCGI

 # Logging